Rosheda Stephenson calls NYC and the Caribbean home. Her travel articles are meant to inspire passion, adventure, and curiosity.

 The branch in Times Square is the brand's flagship store and it shows.
 A huge space filled with all the brand’s newest jeans, jackets and shirts and good customer service make it a hit with even New Yorkers.
 If you are having difficulty finding a size in other Levi's stores this is the branch to visit.
-Add great customer service and constant sales and the Levi’s store in Times Square is a no brainer.
 If you do visit, be sure to check out the clearance section in the back for deals like $15 jeans!

 Rounding off the stores in this section of Times Square is Steve Madden (3 Times Square Building) with its hip collection of shoes and accessories, Aldo (West 42nd Street) for shoes in more classic styles and Footlocker (1460 Broadway) for sneakers of all makes.